HuanranYin/FAHFA_spectrum_generator/README.md

 # FAHFA_spectrum_generator
 A FAHFA spectrum generator based on experimental spectra fragmentation rule.
-A user-friendly graphical interface software based on Windows is provided.
+A user-friendly graphical interface (GUI) software based on Windows is provided.
+This GUI can be downloaded in the release.